What You Need To Know About Creating A Wedding Menu

 Interactive Main Course Options

-Main course stations involving guest participation or chef interaction create memorable experiences that extend beyond simple dining.
-These options encourage mingling while accommodating diverse preferences and dietary needs.
+Main-course stations that involve guest participation or chef interaction create memorable experiences that extend beyond simple dining.
+Whether you're planning a buffet wedding menu or live cooking stations, these options encourage mingling while accommodating diverse preferences and dietary needs.

 - Ramen Bar: Customizable broths, noodles, and toppings for personalized bowls